 Back in the UK, I'm Writer in Residence at the School of Nursing, Kingston University and St George's, University of London - a fabulous opportunity to bring together my lifelong interest in literature (my first degree was in English literature) and my passion for developing nursing.

 My training as a nurse in the East End of London fuelled my interest in the politics of health, and strengthened my commitment to social justice.
-These values and interests continue to inspire me, though it's hard to keep the faith in these difficult times of ideologically driven austerity.
+These values and interests continue to inspire me, though it's hard to keep the faith in these difficult times of ideologically-driven austerity and billionaire greed.
 My off-duty passions include travel, theatre, literature, history, walking, swimming, and Arsenal Football Club.